 If you add a version number after the

-executed only by servers from MySQL 3.23.02 or higher:
+following comment is executed only by servers from MySQL 5.1.10

 The following descriptions list MySQL extensions, organized by category.